Telenav/open-source-spec/osrm/doc/osrm_facade.md

 A [Facade](https://www.tutorialspoint.com/design_pattern/facade_pattern.htm) is an object that provides a simplified interface to a larger body to use.
 In OSRM, facade provide interfaces to upper layer and hide implementation details of data.

 There are two major purpose for facade layer:
-- Support different routing algorithm to calculate route, like CH, CRP
+- Support different routing algorithm to calculate route, like `CH`, `CRP`
-- Support different strategy to load data, such as load all data into memory, use mmap to load, use shared memory to load
+- Support different strategy to load data, such as load `all data into memory`, use `mmap` to load, use `shared memory` to load

-You could read [an abstract version of OSRM facade's design](./osrm_facade_simple_case.md).
+You could read [an abstract version of OSRM facade's design](./osrm_facade_simple_case.md) which contains a simplified version of OSRM facade.
 Here is the notes related with [facade interface](./osrm_facade_interface.md).

 ## Purpose

-Facade provides the interface to retrieve data, for example, here is the code in routing_base_mld.hpp for how to use it:
+Facade provides the interface to retrieve data, for example, here is the code in [routing_base_mld.hpp](https://github.com/Telenav/osrm-backend/blob/6cee22ed4834914bd374c6f2e80436cfa72364cb/include/engine/routing_algorithms/routing_base_mld.hpp#L230) for how to use it:

 ```C++
 template <bool DIRECTION, typename Algorithm, typename...
 Args>